JoTroup/woocommerce-meta-shipping-details/README.md

 ## Usage

 1. After activation, the plugin works automatically.
-2. When an admin saves an order in the WooCommerce admin panel, the plugin recalculates the taxes and totals based on the current WooCommerce settings.
+2. {Usage instructions specific to the plugin}.

 ## Support

-If you encounter any issues or have questions, please contact us via the plugin's support page.
+For support, visit the plugin's support page.

 ## License